The 2025 AES Europe Student Recording Competition

 Required Documents & Files

-• Submit the required files with specifications detailed in the detailed rules on the website.
+• Submit the required files meeting the specifications in the detailed rules below.

 • Include a written presentation describing your project (up to 6 pages, 1200 words).